Click here for a complete list of CME opportunities.

 In some cohorts, as many as 85% of PLWH with high-risk behaviors like injection drug use are co-infected with HCV (Sulkowski 2003).
 Given the frequent overlap of HIV and viral hepatitis, baseline screening and repeat testing for those with ongoing risk are critical.

-While most HIV-negative individuals spontaneously clear HBV infection, and most with chronic HBV do not progress to hepatic complications, the risk of developing chronic HBV infection, HBV-associated end-stage liver disease, and mortality are increased in the setting of HIV coinfection (Soriano 2008; Konopnicki 2005; Puoti 2002).
+While most HIV-seronegative individuals spontaneously clear HBV infection, and most with chronic HBV do not progress to hepatic complications, the risk of developing chronic HBV infection, HBV-associated end-stage liver disease, and mortality are increased in the setting of HIV coinfection (Soriano 2008; Konopnicki 2005; Puoti 2002).

 Some reports suggest that HCV infection has an effect on HIV disease.
 These studies indicate that increased HCV RNA levels are associated with clinical progression to AIDS (Daar 2001), that HCV seropositivity is associated with progression to a new AIDS-defining illness or death (Greub 2000), and that HCV seropositivity is associated with reduced CD4 cell recovery during antiretroviral therapy (Macias 2003).

 With respect to HCV infection, HIV coinfection has been associated with faster progression to liver fibrosis and cirrhosis (Martinez-Sierra 2003; Soto 1997; Benhamou 1999), higher rates of morbidity and mortality (Bica 2001; Tedaldi 2003), more rapid progression to HCC, and more aggressive HCC (Brau 2007).
-Traditionally, HIV infection has correlated with poorer response to HCV treatment (Chung 2004; Perez-Olmeda 2003); however, in the era of directly acting antiviral (DAA) therapy for HCV infection, rates of sustained virologic response (SVR) in PLWH approach those of HIV-negative individuals, and HIV infection is no longer a marker for low cure rates with HCV therapy (Sulkowski 2014).
+Traditionally, HIV infection has correlated with poorer response to HCV treatment (Chung 2004; Perez-Olmeda 2003); however, in the era of directly acting antiviral (DAA) therapy for HCV infection, rates of sustained virologic response (SVR) in PLWH approach those of HIV-seronegative individuals, and HIV infection is no longer a marker for low cure rates with HCV therapy (Sulkowski 2014).

 Older individuals co-infected with HIV and hepatitis B or C may be at higher risk for liver-related complications than younger co-infected individuals.